mavryk-network/mavryk-protocol/docs/shell/storage.rst

 - The *savepoint* which indicates the lowest block known by the store that possesses metadata and context.

-.. _checkpoint:

 The *checkpoint* is another variable maintained by the store, that indicates one block that must be part of the chain.
 This special block may be in the future.
 Setting a future checkpoint on a fresh node before bootstrapping adds protection in case of eclipse attacks where a set of malicious peers will advertise a wrong chain.
-When the store reaches the level of a manually defined checkpoint, it will make sure that this is indeed the expected block or it will stop the bootstrap.
-When the checkpoint is unspecified by the user, the store sets it to the value provided by the protocol consensus.
+When the store reaches the level of a manually defined checkpoint, it will make sure that this is indeed the expected block or will stop the bootstrap.
+When the checkpoint is unspecified by the user, the store sets it to the :ref:`last allowed fork level <lafl>`, each time this latter is updated.
+In any case, the store will maintain the following invariant:
+``checkpoint ≥ head.last_allowed_fork_level``.

 While the node is running, it is possible to call the following RPCs to access the values of all these variables:

-- the checkpoint: `GET /chains/<chain_id>/levels/checkpoint <https://tezos.gitlab.io/shell/rpc.html#get-chains-chain-id-levels-checkpoint>`__
+- the checkpoint: `GET /chains/<chain_id>/levels/checkpoint <http://tezos.gitlab.io/shell/rpc.html#get-chains-chain-id-levels-checkpoint>`__
-- the savepoint `GET /chains/<chain_id>/levels/savepoint <https://tezos.gitlab.io/shell/rpc.html#get-chains-chain-id-levels-savepoint>`__
+- the savepoint `GET /chains/<chain_id>/levels/savepoint <http://tezos.gitlab.io/shell/rpc.html#get-chains-chain-id-levels-savepoint>`__
-- the caboose: `GET /chains/<chain_id>/levels/caboose <https://tezos.gitlab.io/shell/rpc.html#get-chains-chain-id-levels-caboose>`__
+- the caboose: `GET /chains/<chain_id>/levels/caboose <http://tezos.gitlab.io/shell/rpc.html#get-chains-chain-id-levels-caboose>`__
-- the history mode: `GET /config/history_mode <https://tezos.gitlab.io/shell/rpc.html#get-config-history-mode>`__
+- the history mode: `GET /config/history_mode <http://tezos.gitlab.io/shell/rpc.html#get-config-history-mode>`__

 Files hierarchy
 ***************